-OECD tax havens (approx. a factor 2).
-For tax havens where the mirror data reports are larger than the self reported stocks we correct these reports using mirror data.
-We then calculate the average discrepancy between inward investments in tax havens and outward investments from tax havens in high-tax countries, which is 3 percentage points.
-The average return on FDI investments according to the UNCTAD WIR 2016 is 6%, and we hence estimate the inward FDI return in tax havens as 6%+1.5%=7.5% and the FDI outward return as 6%-1.5%=4.5% such that the average discrepancy is 3%-points and the mean return is 6%.
-For further details see the stata do-file "FDI numbers" and TWZ2018 sheet A2.
-This estimate yields a consistent, however, slightly lower estimate of the excess profits in non-OECD tax havens \$280 compared to \$310 Bn. (excluding Puerto Rico which is part of the US and hence has no meaningful CDIS data).
-The largest deviations are Bermuda and Cayman Islands both receiving significantly more artificial profits using the alternative approach (col. 16) compared to our preferred estimate (col. 15.).
-Contrary Panama, Singapore and Hong Kong receive less in the alternative estimate.
+In col. 16 we report an alternative estimate of the excess foreign profits in tax havens.
+First, we use data from the IMF Coordinated Direct Investment Survey (CDIS) on inward and outward FDI stocks.
+When tax havens don't report FDI stocks we use mirror data and scale this up by the factor of own-reports to mirror-reports observed for non-OECD tax havens (roughly a factor 2).
+For tax havens where the mirror data are larger than the self-reported stocks we correct these reports using mirror data.
+We then calculate the average gap between rates of returns on inward investments in tax havens and on outward investments from tax havens in high-tax countries, which is 3 percentage points.
+The average return on FDI investments according to the UNCTAD World Investment Report 2016 is 6%, and we hence estimate the inward FDI return in tax havens as 6% + 1.5% = 7.5% and the FDI outward return as 6% - 1.5% = 4.5%such that the average discrepancy is 3 percentage points and the mean return is 6%.
+For further details see the stata do-file "FDI numbers".
+This procedure yields a consistent, however slightly lower estimate of the excess profits in non-OECD tax havens, \$280 billion compared to \$310 billion (excluding Puerto Rico which is part of the US in the CDIS data).
+The largest deviations are Bermuda and Cayman Islands, which both receive significantly more profits using the alternative approach (col. 16) compared to our preferred estimate (col. 15.).
+By contrast, Panama, Singapore and Hong Kong receive less in the alternative estimate.